Bipolar Disorder or

 Bipolar disorder, or “manic-depressive illness”, is a mental health condition known for intense mood swings.
 They can include high-energy periods, called “mania” and low-energy periods, referred to as “depression”.
 It looks different for each person and symptoms can show up in a lot of different ways!
 The proper diagnoses of Bipolar Disorder requires a trained, preferably specialized therapist.
 Systems Family Therapy helps you take the first steps, we help you manage the emotional storms and strengthen family relationships.

-What does Bipolar Disorder look like?
+What Does Bipolar Disorder Look Like?

 Bipolar Disorder Resources